-Table 13.
-Exploitation and valorisation plan for the Knowledge on the community bioenergy
+Table 13 Exploitation and valorisation plan for the Knowledge on the community bioenergy

 Asset description BECoop's novel knowledge on the community bioenergy market potential along with an inventory of community bioenergy lighthouse examples.
 The knowledge includes a systematic mapping of community energy and accompanying methodologies and tools that are employed on bioenergy heating initiatives, lighthouse community bioenergy case studies, an overview of the wider untapped market potential for bioenergy highlighted by cases studies that demonstrate a high potential for bioenergy integration, description of the socio-economic and regulatory contexts at the local (our pilot areas), national and EU level, an in-depth analysis of the community bioenergy stakeholders in the BECoop pilot areas and the EU level (perceptions, acceptance levels, awareness and preferences towards bioenergy heating and bioenergy communities).
 Stakeholders and authorities through consultation activities validated the findings and provided insights on the challenges and application areas upon which the BECoop actions and interventions will be developed and employed.
-Creators of Asset All partners will contribute to the activities of the creation of this asset with various roles (desk research, identification of stakeholders, conduction of interviews, support of online surveys etc).
-The leading role is on WUELS, WR, and GOI in developing the final reports.
-Intended users and expected benefits from exploiting the asset The main target users are stakeholders of the bioenergy value chain, particularly bioenergy communities in rural areas where there is great potential for bioenergy from farming, livestock and natural resources • Local citizens and communities • Public Authorities and policy makers • Business community • Academic and research institutions and experts As there is still limited available information on bioenergy techs, energy community potential and the process of planning and developing an bioenergy community this asset will shed light on a series of major issues (the available sustainable bioheat technologies, sustainable biomass outputs and bioenergy production, setting up an entire local biomass supply chain, selection the appropriate business model, financing options, etc.).
-Furthermore, policy making will be able to build a more inducive to investment framework and alleviate the existing barriers, while raising awareness about bioenergy community benefits for local economies, the energy transition and climate change.
-Finally, Academia and the Research community will be able to update training curricula and form new research agendas to facilitate the community bioenergy uptake.
-Participating energy communities will also have the opportunity to expand their influence in society and increase their market share in the long run.
-Intended exploitation route This asset will enable BECoop to jointly conclude on the challenges and application areas upon which the project actions and interventions will be developed and deployed.
-All material will be disseminated and available through the Knowledge Exchange Platform (KEP) along with other material and resources for bioenergy and bioenergy communities.
-For ensuring post project sustainability we will investigate partnering KEP with existing EU platforms or pursue a standalone presence supported by those partners that will be willing to maintain it.
+Creators of Asset All partners contributed to the activities of the creation of this asset with various roles (desk research, identification of stakeholders, conduction of interviews, support of online surveys etc).
+The leading role was on WUELS, WR, and GOI in developing the final reports.
+Intended users and expected benefits from exploiting the asset The main target users were stakeholders of the bioenergy value chain, particularly bioenergy communities in rural areas where there is great potential for bioenergy from farming, livestock and natural resources.
+Local citizens and communities.
+Public Authorities and policy makers.
+Business community.
+Academic and research institutions and experts.
+As there is still limited available information on bioenergy techs, energy community potential and the process of planning and developing a bioenergy community this asset sheds light on a series of major issues (the available sustainable bioheat technologies, sustainable biomass outputs and bioenergy production, setting up an entire local biomass supply chain, selection the appropriate business model, financing options, etc.).
+Furthermore, policy making is able to build a more conducive to investment framework and alleviate the existing barriers, while raising awareness about bioenergy community benefits for local economies, the energy transition and climate change.
+Finally, Academia and the Research community is able to update training curricula and form new research agendas to facilitate the community bioenergy uptake.
+Participating energy communities have also the opportunity to expand their influence in society and increase their market share in the long run.
+Intended exploitation route This asset will enable all BECoop partners to tap on the prospects of community bioenergy and develop new services, research programs, capacity building activities and in general take advantage the energy transition opportunities.

-Table 14.
-Actions needed for the exploitation and valorisation of the Knowledge on the community bioenergy
+Table 14 Actions needed for the exploitation and valorisation of the Knowledge on the community bioenergy

 What?
 By Who?
 When?
-IPR The main IPR protection measure, which is considered as necessary, for BECoop publications is copyright WUELS, WR, and GOI and contributing partners Upon approval and publication of the relevant deliverables by the EC Communication and dissemination Uploading the assets to the Knowledge Exchange Platform web platform and website.
+IPR The main IPR protection measure, which is considered as necessary, for BECoop publications is copyright.
+WUELS, WR, and GOI and contributing partners.
+Upon approval and publication of the relevant deliverables by the EC.
+Communication and dissemination Uploading the assets to the Knowledge Exchange Platform web platform and website.
 Promotion and dissemination of material through the BECoop communication channels (BECoop website, social media, newsletter, press releases), presentations by partners to various events and conferences and though BECoop partners networks.
-Q-PLAN, IEECP and BECoop partners By M18
+Q-PLAN, IEECP and BECoop partners All completed by the end of the project

-6.3 Self-assessment tool
+6.3 Assessment tool

-Table 15.
-Exploitation and valorisation plan for the self-assessment tool
+Table 15 Exploitation and valorisation plan for the Assessment tool